There are numerous ways to cultivate your courage muscle and mindset in business and life. Here are five.

 Reflect on two things you’ve always wanted to do but every time you think about them you are afraid, experience overwhelm, discomfort or resistance.

 Find a private space and for a few moments feel this feeling within your body.
 What kind of a sensation is it?
 What does it look like?
 Does it have a colour?
-Go deeper into the sensation if you can without giving it a label (ie. ‘fear’).
+Go deeper into the sensation if you can without giving it a label.
 The aim is to get to a point where you can see through the vibration of the sensation.
 You sense it breaking apart.
-By doing this exercise regularly, you can get to this point and you will come to understand that what you are afraid of is actually empty.
+By doing this exercise regularly, you can get to this point and come to understand that what you are afraid of is actually empty.
 Humans are really good at making fear appear solid.

-What I have described is easy to say, but difficult to do so this is good to practice as a meditation activity.
+What I have described above is easy to say, but difficult to do so this is good to practice as a meditation activity.

 I remember when I first decided to start up a podcast.
 Technology and I generally don’t get on as things often go awry.
-Then the panic would usually set in as I wouldn’t know how to go about finding a solution.
+Panic would usually set in as I wouldn’t know how to go about finding a solution.
 This time, I was determined to forge ahead despite the big black ball of fear sitting in my belly.
 My drive to remain steadfast and not let fear take control was strong even when mistakes were made.
 When I asked myself why I was so afraid, the answer that came from within was because of all the mistakes I could make.
-I understood the perfectionist was being challenged.
+I understood the perfectionist within me was being challenged.

 I walked through the corridor of fear and yes, made mistakes – still do – but have gained so much growth from the experience.